tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 15 Tue 7/1/25
-Today we continue reviewing final projects.
+Today we continue reviewing asynchronous final projects and discussing the videos in depth, especially looking into the way they used AI!

 ### Lesson 16 Wed 7/2/25